soasis/text/documentation/source/encodings.rst

 Below is a table of encodings.
 Here, we track which encodings can be represented using the :doc:`Lucky 7 </design/lucky 7>` technique, whether or not we have produced such an implementation, and (if applicable) a link to said implementation.

+Most are table-driven encodings, but a select few are not.
+Tables and data for this are included as part of the `Encoding Tables repository <https://github.com/soasis/encoding_tables>`_

 As a general point, we hope to support almost all of the encodings here in one form or another!
 If you'd like to request prioritization of a certain encoding, let us know.

 .. _encodings-encoding-table: